2007 Pacific hurricane season: Hurricane Ivo

 Initially, some forecasts predicted the storm would strike the Baja California Peninsula as a tropical storm; a tropical storm watch was briefly issued from Santa Fe to Cabo San Lucas accordingly.
 Over 100 shelters were opened in the municipalities of Los Cabos, La Paz and Comondú, respectively.
-In all, Ivo contributed to heavy rainfall across Baja California Sur; however, damage was not reported.
+In all, Ivo contributed to heavy rainfall across Baja California Sur; however, no damage was reported.